Skip to main content

 2. Creating a Sensor

-2.1 Defining the Sensor
+2.1 Defining a Sensor

 local BodyDef <const> = require("BodyDef")